Srilakshmi94/TOGAF-EA/README.md

 **Enterprise Architecture (EA)**
  is the master plan that brings together all aspects of  retail business.
 It's like creating a detailed map of  entire organization, showing how different parts interact and work together.
 This includes  business processes, information systems, and technology infrastructure.
 For a retail business, EA might encompass everything from  point-of-sale systems and inventory management to  e-commerce platform and customer relationship management tools.
 It helps you understand how changes in one area might affect others, allowing you to make informed decisions about improvements or new initiatives.
-EA also helps identify redundancies or inefficiencies, enabling you to streamline operations and reduce costs
-Enterprise Architecture (EA) is the master plan that brings together all aspects of  retail business.
-It's like creating a detailed map of  entire organization, showing how different parts interact and work together.
-This includes  business processes, information systems, and technology infrastructure.
-For a retail business, EA might encompass everything from  point-of-sale systems and inventory management to  e-commerce platform and customer relationship management tools.
-It helps you understand how changes in one area might affect others, allowing you to make informed decisions about improvements or new initiatives.
-EA also helps identify redundancies or inefficiencies, enabling you to streamline operations and reduce costs

 **Business Architecture**